 The USGS Water Resources Branch has recently reduced the number of hydrologic monitoring stations in the Arctic.
 Data from these stations are urgently needed for testing and improving the predictions of large-scale of fresh water runoff in the Arctic.
-In addition, fresh water runoff affects the stratification of the Arctic Ocean and the distribution of nutrients, tracers and contaminants brought to the Arctic Ocean from the land.
+Recent research has indicated that fresh water runoff into the Arctic Ocean is increasing.
+Fresh water runoff affects the stratification of the Arctic Ocean, the production of sea ice and the distribution of nutrients, tracers and contaminants brought to the Arctic Ocean from the land.
 The World Climate Research Program - Arctic Climate System Study maintains and Arctic Runoff Data Base for these purposes.
 The Commission recommends that the USGS rebuild a strong program of Arctic hydrologic measurements.